 Milano fu Doria is a famous Japanese dish that was born in Japan.
 Savory sauce and some cheese over steamed rice, and baked in the oven.
 This is a type of Yoshoku (Japanese western dish).
-It is loved by all generations, but especially kids love this!
+It is loved by all generations, but especially kids!

 Do you know what doria is?
-Do you also know doria was created in Japan?
-It doesn’t sound Japanese, so there are so many Japanese that think it is an European dish.
+Did you also know that doria was created in Japan?
+It doesn’t sound Japanese, so there are many Japanese people that think it is an European dish.
 Today I am going to share Milano fu Doria.

 What is Doria?